 See our full Beats Powerbeats 4 review.

-How to choose the best workout headphones for you
+5 things to consider when choosing the best workout headphones for you

-The best workout headphones offer some form of water or sweat-resistant protection.
+1. Durability: The best sport headphones offer some form of water or sweat-resistant protection.
 Some might say they can withstand water and sweat, and some are IP-certified.
-If you want the best protection, look for headphones with at least an IPX4 rating.
-IPX7 denotes full waterproofing, including against shallow submersion.
+If you want your headphones to be protected, make sure you look for designs with at least an IPX4 (or higher) rating.

-You'll also want to look at the design of the headphones and consider how you want to wear them while working out.
+2. Design: You'll also want to look at the design of the headphones and consider how you want to wear them while working out.
 They should not only be easy to wear, but also stay on your head without the need for constant readjustment.
 For earbuds, look at how many ear inserts and wings the pair comes with, to give you the best fit option.
-Some people may prefer over-ear or on-ear headphones because they tend to do a better job of blocking noise, but earbuds are often preferable for their secure fit and lightweight portability.
+Some people may prefer over-ear or on-ear headphones because they tend to do a better job of blocking noise, but some prefer earbuds for their secure fit and lightweight portability.

 For headphones with cables, make sure to check for an inline remote, which will let you easily control your music without pulling out your smartphone.
 Completely wireless fitness earbuds allow you to control your music with physical buttons or tap gestures on the earpiece rather than a remote.
 Some headphones are device-specific; make sure you get a pair that's fully compatible with Android and iOS.

-For wireless workout headphones, make sure they have the endurance you need.
+3. Battery life: If you're considering wireless sport headphones, make sure they have the endurance you need.
 Some people need headphones with only 6 to 8 hours of battery life to last through a week of workouts, while others might want a device with extended longevity to get through long runs, bike rides, and hikes.

 How we test the best workout headphones

-We've tested all the headphones in this list to see how they stand up to vigorous workouts, evaluating both how securely they fit during exercises and how well they handle ambient sound (e.g. noise at the gym, oncoming traffic).
+Each of the headphones listed here are tested to see how well they stand up to vigorous workouts, evaluating both how securely they fit and stay in place as well as how effective they are at preventing noise from intruding into your listening experience.
 Our reviewers also test every feature for app-enabled headphones, along with ease of setup.

 During the testing phase, each pair of headphones is worn for 2 hours at a time throughout the course of a week.
 On occasion, we’ll perform further testing when comparing top-rated and popular models for our Face-Off features.

-To determine sound quality, we listen to many tracks across multiple music genres, including hip-hop, rock, jazz, classical, and electronic, while evaluating volume, clarity and fullness.
-Movies, podcasts, and video games are also considered, when necessary.
+We evaluate sound quality for clarity and sonic balance and listen to different tracks across all types of music genres, including hip-hop, rock, jazz, classical and electronic, while assessing volume levels and how easy the earbuds are to drive.
+Movies, podcasts and video games are also used where necessary.